 Fircrest's IDDE program utilizes the Outfall Reconnaissance Inventory field screening methodology, as described in Chapter 11 of the Center for Urban Watershed Protection's Illicit Discharge Detection and Elimination guidance manual (IDDE Manual) dated October 2004.
 Screening methods utilize the newly implemented Asset Management software will assist in tracking historic data related to IDDE's and Spills.

 IDDE Training Program

-Fircrest staff involved in IDDE have previously undergone training in 2020.
-Additional training will be provided in 2021 if needed due to staff changes.
+Fircrest staff involved in IDDE underwent training in 2021.
+Additional training will be provided in 2022 as needed due to staff changes.